What people are thinking about about marriage may surprise you.

 For those who align with Mandy Len Catron, Stanley offers three questions that are important to ask.

-- Have you both agreed to a lifetime of commitment to each other?
+- Both agreed to a lifetime of commitment to each other?

-- Have you publicly declared the depth of your commitment to those who matter most in your lives?
+- Publicly declared the depth of your commitment to those who matter most in your lives?

-- Have you agreed to be faithful to each other for the rest of your lives?
+- Agreed to be faithful to each other for the rest of your lives?

 The answers to these questions can help determine the trajectory of the relationship, for better or for worse.

-This article was originally published in the Chattanooga Times Free Press on August 9, 2019.
+This article originally appeared in the Chattanooga Times Free Press on August 9, 2019.